 Dedicated Team Model

-The dedicated software team model is a type of outsourcing where you hire an entire remote extended development team and outsource the project to them.
-The outsourcing company you choose forms a dedicated team, but it also includes a PM, which eliminates the need for hands-on management by the client.
+The dedicated software team model is a type of outsourcing where you hire a dedicated team of remote extended development teams and outsource the project to them.
+The outsourcing company you choose forms a dedicated software development team, but it also includes a PM, which eliminates the need for hands-on management by the client.